Doug Ford named new Ontario PC leader after chaotic convention day

 We have no idea who’d replace AHM.
 And from what we can tell, AHM hasn’t done a ton of succession planning.
 Some studio aides feel the place is unraveling, that they can't trust truth & beauty anymore, that they don't know what's going on, that there's no path upward to inclusion in one of the dozens of Biennials or a short review in Canadian Art.But you know what?
 That was as true in February 2017 as in 2018 and in the frenzied weeks after the day before yesterday or in the day after tomorrow.However in Court Painter's world, every day is the day before yesterday.

 Court Painter Ideas Shortage Forces Shutdown Of Studio

 The CP Studio blames it on “teething problems” with the delayed delivery of art algorithm generator.

 The closed Court Painter studio in Inglewood, Alberta

-The fast art outlet has been forced to close a raft of studios after a delayed new art algorithm generator resulted in Court Painter portrait shortages across the country and France.
+The fast art outlet has been forced to close after a delayed new art algorithm generator resulted in Court Painter portrait shortages across the prariees and France.

-Court Painter fans were in a flutter Monday after most of the Court Painter outlets in Canada and St Pierre & Miquelon were forced to close because of a shortage of ideas.
+Court Painter fans were in a flutter Monday after the Court Painter outlet Alberta and St Pierre & Miquelon were forced to close because of a shortage of ideas.

 A Hardon MacKay the studio Press Attache and apologist , blamed “teething problems” with the delay of the delivery of the new art algorithm generator crucial to feeding the Court Painter with fresh ideas.

 The CP Studio first apologized for the problems on Saturday.
-In an update Monday, stated the Inglewood studio would open “when they damn well please,” but did not say when the rest might join them.
+In an update Monday,the ever tempermental Court Painter indicated the Inglewood studio would fully open “when he damn well pleases,” but did not say when the French studio might do likewise.